Thomas M. Anderson: Early life and Civil War

 Anderson was born in Chillicothe, Ohio, January 22, 1836.
-He graduated at Mount St. Mary's college in 1855, and attended the Cincinnati School of Law and was admitted to the bar in Cincinnati in 1858.
-He practiced law at Newport, Kentucky from 1858 to 1861.
+He graduated at Mount St. Mary's College in 1855, and then attended the Cincinnati Law School, earning an LL.B. degree in 1858.
+He was admitted to the bar in Cincinnati in 1858 and Kentucky in 1859.
+Anderson practiced law at Newport, Kentucky from 1858 to 1861.

 When the Civil War broke out, Anderson enlisted in the volunteer army as a private in the 6th Ohio Volunteer Infantry.
 Under the influences of his uncle, Robert Anderson of Fort Sumter fame, he received a commission in the Regular Army as second lieutenant in the 2nd U.S. Cavalry on May 15, 1861.
 On Oct.
 8, 1861, he was promoted to captain in the 12th U.S. Infantry.
 He received brevet promotions to major for the Wilderness on Aug.
 1, 1864, and lieutenant colonel for Spotsylvania in August, 1864.

+Frontier service

 He stayed in the regular army after the war's end.
 He served in the 10th U.S. Infantry, 9th U.S. Infantry and finally rose to the rank of colonel of the 14th U.S. Infantry on September 6, 1886.
+While serving as a major with the 10th Infantry based at Fort McKavett, Texas in 1874, he participated in Colonel Ranald S. Mackenzie's campaign against the Kiowa during the Red River War.

-In February 1897 Anderson and 100 soldiers of the 14th set up a base in Skagway and Dyea, Alaska at the start of the Klondike gold rush to protect miners along the trails into Canada as well as to keep watch on the border.
-At the start of the Spanish–American War, he asked for and received reassignment.
+In February 1898, Anderson and 100 soldiers of the 14th set up a base in Skagway and Dyea, Alaska at the start of the Klondike gold rush to protect miners along the trails into Canada as well as to keep watch on the border.
+At the start of the Spanish–American War in April 1898, he asked for and received reassignment.

 Spanish–American War

 Anderson was appointed brigadier general of U.S. Volunteers on May 4, 1898.
 He took command of the first "Philippine Expeditionary Force" during the Spanish–American War.
 His troops were the first to land in the Philippines following George Dewey's naval victory there.
 Major General Wesley Merritt had been appointed as the overall U.S. Army commander in the Philippines and arrived with the third Philippine Expeditionary Force.
 Merritt reorganized the three expeditionary forces into the Eighth Army Corps.
 Anderson was given command of the corps' 2d Division (brigade and division numbers at the time were only unique within a corps) with Brigadier Generals Francis V. Greene and Arthur MacArthur as his brigade commanders.
 Anderson fought at the battle of Manila against the Spanish.
 He was promoted to major general of U.S. Volunteers on August 13, 1898.
-He was advanced to the Regular Army grade of Major General after his retirement on January 21, 1900.
+He was advanced to the Regular Army grade of major general after his retirement on January 21, 1900.